 Who are we looking for?

 We need bright and energetic people who want to work with a company that is changing the way public decisions get made.
 Although there are no specific prerequisites, candidates are typically interested in some combination of current affairs, politics, sociology, law, systems design, and public policy.
 As well, ideal candidates will be able to thrive in an open concept workplace where people are expected to muck in, champion their ideas, and work either collaboratively or independently as required.

 But will this lead to a job?

-Preparing your application: We ask all candidates to provide a CV, two letters of reference from former employers and/or teachers/professors as well as a cover letter indicating in specific detail what you would bring to MASS LBP and why you would like to work with us.
+Preparing your application: We ask all candidates to provide a CV, one letter of reference from a former employer and/or teacher/professor, a reference name that we can contact, as well as a cover letter indicating in specific detail what you would bring to MASS LBP and why you would like to work with us.
 Take some time to tell us about your studies and any past work or experiences that you think are relevant and match the ethos of our company.
 It's also helpful if you can tell us what you're thinking about current affairs, public policy, or the future of democracy.